 TOOTH: PECCARY MOLAR/TUSK

-TOOTH: RHINO MOLARS/TUSK, TELOCERAS SP.
+TOOTH: RHINO MOLAR, TELOCERAS SP.

 TOOTH: TAPIR